The Universal Intuitive Interface

 digital camera, the MP player, the mobile phone, voicemail, and the PC.
 It is,

-connection to iTunes also makes it the first representative of a workable
+to iTunes also makes it the first representative of a workable on-the-go

-on-the-go infotainment center (though mobile phone are far from ideal venues as
+infotainment center (though mobile phone are far from ideal venues as far as

 Doubtlessly, it will be succeeded by far more versatile and feature-rich